Gera1313/react-portfolio-2/README.md

 ## Usage

 - `npm start` - Starts the development server.
+- `npm run dev` - Starts the development server.
 - `npm build` - Prepares your app for production.
 - `npm test` - Runs the test suite.

 ## Notes

+Have yet to set up back-end functionality for the contact form.

 Folders & files